VV-22/vv-22.github.io/_posts/2025-06-12-Rendering-with-opengl.md

 ## Premise

 As a game developer who also loves playing video games, I've always worked on an abstraction layer, be it Unity or Unreal or any other application.
-I've never directly with the system level APIs and always wondered how these abstractions work.
+I've never worked directly with the system level APIs and always wondered how these abstractions work.
 So when I had the chance to study computer graphics at Northeastern University, I pounced on the it.
 Over the course of 4 months, I built a small renderer, with support for hierarchial scenengraphs, and some sample scenes with dynamic transformations and so on and so forth.
 The experience was quite interesting, and left me longing for more. [^a]

 And so began my journey of exploration, the ways in which devs have squeezed every last ounce of performance from a computer, how games run the way they do right now are nothing short of black magic.[^b] I've learnt of some of the smoke and mirrors that developers do to mask performance constraints , and how skillfully they blend it with gameplay so the player is never aware of the same. [^c]